 - Amenities: The extras may be the last thing on your mind, but it’s good to look at what each facility offers, such as private rooms, pools, spa treatments, and other features that can make your stay more comfortable.

 - Visitor policy: If having visitors such as family or close friends is essential to you, you’ll want to check out the visitor policies for each facility.

 - Peer support: Most New York drug and alcohol rehabs offer a combination of different therapies, including peer support.
 Peer support is an essential tool for recovery, so make sure the facility you choose offers peer support group meetings.

 There are tons of facilities to choose from in New York, which can make finding the right program a little overwhelming.
 If you need assistance narrowing down your search or aren’t sure where to start, we’re here to help.
-Call us via our free and confidential helpline at (800) 662-HELP (4357) to speak with a treatment support specialist.
+Call us via our free and confidential helpline at 800-926-9037 (Who Answers?) to speak with a treatment support specialist.
 We’re available around the clock for your convenience.

 - New York State Department of Health.
 (2015).
 Priority Area: Mental Health/Substance Abuse – The Burden of Substance Abuse.

 - archives.gov.
 (2009).
 New York Drug Control Update.